Ernie O'Malley: Capture

-O'Malley was captured again after a shoot-out with Free State soldiers at the family home of Nell Humphreys, 36 Ailesbury Rd, in the Donnybrook area of Dublin city on 4 November 1922.
-He was severely wounded in the incident, being hit over nine times (bullets remained lodged in his back for the remainder of his life).
+On 4 November 1922, O'Malley was captured after a shoot-out with Free State soldiers at the family home of Nell O'Rahilly Humphreys, 36 Ailesbury Road, in the Donnybrook area of Dublin, which had been his headquarters for six weeks.
+He was severely wounded in the incident, being hit over nine times.
 A Free State soldier was also killed in the gunfight.
-Anno O'Rahilly, who lived in the house, was accidentally shot by O'Malley during the raid.
+Anno O'Rahilly, who lived in the house, was accidentally shot by O'Malley during the raid but survived.
+He was kept in Portobello military hospital, where Free State army chief of staff Seán MacMahon visited him in a private capacity.
+O'Malley was too ill to recognise the enemy general but learnt later that MacMahon had expressed a hope that O'Malley would not die.

-Still severely affected by his wounds, O'Malley was transferred from Portobello military hospital to Mountjoy Prison hospital on 23 December 1922.
+Still severely affected by his wounds, O'Malley was transferred from Portobello to Mountjoy Prison hospital on 23 December 1922.
 As he made clear in The Singing Flame, he was in grave danger of being one of the many executed for armed insurrection against the state and, additionally in his case, for killing a soldier.
 O'Malley believed that the authorities were waiting for him to recover sufficiently for an "elaborate trial" to take place, a scenario in which he would refuse to recognise the court.
 Charges were preferred against him in January 1923.

-A contemporary republican internee, Peadar O'Donnell, recorded that it was only the intervention of his doctors – who insisted that O'Malley was too ill even to be tried – that had saved him from court and execution.
-However, there also appeared to be official reservations about public and international reaction to shooting a man who would have to be carried to execution on a stretcher.
-This concern might have been heightened by the publication in the Irish newspapers, The Times and the New York Times, in January 1923, of reports about his severe condition.
-Ultimately, his trial was postponed indefinitely.
+Another republican prisoner, Peadar O'Donnell, recorded that it was only the intervention of O'Malley's doctors – who insisted that the prisoner was too ill even to be tried – that had saved him from a court martial and firing squad.
+O'Malley even wrote what he thought would be his final letter to Lynch.

+However, no trial was held: there appeared to be official reservations about the reaction to shooting a man who would have to be carried to execution on a stretcher.
+This concern was likely heightened by inquiries about O'Malley made by prominent Americans and the publication in the Irish newspapers, The Times and the New York Times, in January 1923, of reports about his severe condition.

 By February 1923, despite letters to the contrary, he felt that the anti-treaty side had been beaten since before Christmas, in which regard he acknowledged his own failure.

 O'Malley's most important external contact from prison was his friend the American-born Irish nationalist Molly Childers, wife of Erskine who was executed soon after O'Malley's arrest.
 The two corresponded on many topics, with Childers sending O'Malley all kinds of goods and food parcels.